StarRocks/starrocks/docs/en/administration/Configuration.md

 ##### brpc_idle_wait_max_time

 - **Default:** 10000
-- **Description:** The maximum length of time for which BRPC clients wait as in the idle state.
+- **Description:** The maximum length of time for which bRPC clients wait as in the idle state.
 Unit: ms.

 ##### query_port